vedanthv/Give2Charity/README.md

 `SECRET_API_KEY`

-📍Upcoming Features in the Pipeline:
+📍Upcoming Features in the Pipeline:<br><br>
-⏩ Integration with CRED and Paytm to give rewards to the donors.<br>
+⏩ Integration with CRED and Paytm to give rewards to the donors.<br><br>
-⏩ Improving the chatbot to add more features and intents<br>
+⏩ Improving the chatbot to add more features and intents<br><br>
-⏩ Implementing Dunzo API to help solve the supply chain issue of delivering the essentials from the donor location to the warehouse for distribution.<br>
+⏩ Implementing Dunzo API to help solve the supply chain issue of delivering the essentials from the donor location to the warehouse for distribution.<br><br>
-⏩ Make a Flutter Application for Play Store and App Store.<br>
+⏩ Make a Flutter Application for Play Store and App Store.<br><br>
-⏩ Migrating from MongoDB to Firebase cloud.<br>
+⏩ Migrating from MongoDB to Firebase cloud.<br><br>
-⏩ Data Analysis and dashboarding statistics for the poverty in India.<br>
+⏩ Data Analysis and dashboarding statistics for the poverty in India.<br><br>

 ## Team